 Another tip is making sure that your spinach seeds moist.
 If your seeds are too dry in the germination process, it will result in unthrifty and poor germination plants.
 Thus, never use seed heating mats.
 It will not work for spinach plants, because spinach is a crop that lives better in cold weather.
 Spinach stays in an area whose temperature is between 4 to 24° C. If you get a high temperature, it will cause poor germination.
 And to make it effective planting, try to sow the seeds every two weeks.
 It allows you to have stagger plantings so that you can harvest fresh spinach continuously.

 And make sure that you carefully time your transition from the germination medium to hydroponics.
 The ideal time to place the plant seedlings into your hydroponic system is when the root is strong enough.
 This is shown when the root extends out from the medium of germination.
 It should be around 7 cm tall with at least three true leaves.
 Then, it’s ready to move.

 The most important thing when planting spinach is controlling its temperature.
 Spinach is a cold-weather crop that will not grow optimal when you put it at a high temperature.
-In daylight, the maximum temperature will be around 18 to 21° C, while at night temperature will be around 16-18° C. Remember that warm temperature will result in bitter spinach.
+In daylight, the maximum temperature will be around 18 to 21° C, while at night temperature will be around 16-18° C. Remember that warm temperature will result in bitter spinach on hydroponic spinach.

 Another key to having a successful crop is not overfertilizing it.
 If you want to add nutrients or fertilizer, add it when you already transplant it to the hydroponic system.
 To start, try to add nutrients with weaker solutions first, like 1/4 strength, and once it grows stronger, increase the solutions.
 Calculate the fertilizer, and see the result from the leaves.
 If it’s burnt, it means that the nitrogen levels of the medium are too high.
 Try to add the source of magnesium and calcium to get a better result.